okfde/datenschule.de/_workshops/umweltdatenwerkstatt.md

         intro: >
             Every Umweltdatenwerkstatt is unique and is completely geared to the needs of the participants.
 One example is our
             Below you
-            find a typical outline of a Data Expedition.
+            find a typical outline of a Umweltdatenwerkstatt.
         course:
             -
                 name: Day one